brick/math/README.md

 ### Project status & release process

-While this library is still under development, it is well tested and should be stable enough to use in production environments.
+While this library is still under development, it is well tested and considered stable enough to use in production environments.

 The current releases are numbered `0.x.y`.
 When a non-breaking change is introduced (adding new methods, optimizing